Marlon5775/Universal-runtime-installer/README.rst

    :alt: Total Downloads
    :target: https://github.com/Manily04/Universal-runtime-installer/releases/latest

-OUT OF SUPPORT!
+New and Improed with a GUI
 ===============================
-This version of the installer has been replaced by `my new project <https://github.com/Manily04/Universal-runtime-installer/>`_!
+This version is a complete rework of my old project now in Python instead of Batch and PowerShell.

 Universal runtime installer
 ===============================